vacu9708/WHO-AM-I/Diary at work/2024.1/readme.md

 ## 1.2
 - Finished studying Circular queue
 - Studied computer architecture(CPU, cache memory, peripherals, etc) and started studying OS
+>I think this will be a good opportunity to review what I studied in college.
 ## 1.3
-- A new employee arrived and I helped her
+- A new employee entered my team and I helped her
 - Studied the Tree data structure
 - Finished organizing Computer architecture
 ## 1.4